 The Great Miami River Trail offers beautiful views of the river like this one just south of downtown Dayton.

 Riders enjoy the new trail atop Huffman Dam.

 Taking a relaxing ride along the Great Miami River Trail.

 Blue skies and the Great Miami River make a scenic combination for a ride near Miamisburg.

 Wayfinding signs along the trail guide cyclists from one city to another.

 MCD maintains trails that are part of a larger trail system.
 The Miami Valley Bike Trails make up the largest paved trail network in the country.
 And the Great Miami River Recreation Trail has been named Ohio’s favorite trail twice by Ohio Magazine.
 Offering something for everyone along its 77 uninterrupted miles, the trail follows levee tops and river bottoms; travels through parks, forests and near farmland, plus several charming river cities: Piqua, Troy, Tipp City, Dayton, Moraine, West Carrollton, Miamisburg, Franklin, and Middletown.

 Another 10 miles of bike trail begin just north of Hamilton in Rentschler Forest Metropark.
 Along the way, stop by historic German Village; Hamilton’s Marcum Park, named one of the five Great Public Spaces by the American Planning Association; and the Fitton Center for the Arts.
 Or climb the opposite river bank to Pyramid Hill Sculpture Park.
 The City of Sidney to the north is also working on trail sections in their city.

 Regional leaders are developing a way to finish the Great Miami River Recreation Trail, connecting these existing portions to each other and to additional communities.

 To download a copy of the regional trails map, click the link on the right under “related content.”
 To receive a paper copy of the map, contact your local county park district.
-To help you plan a trip along the Great Miami River Recreation Trail, choose from among these 10-mile segment maps.
-(The Great Miami River Trail begins on Map 4.)
-Themed day trips are also available.
-Or check out the Great Miami Riverway for guidance on extending your trail trip with overnight stays, meals and attractions along the river.
+To help you plan a trip along the Great Miami River Recreation Trail, check out the Great Miami Riverway for guidance on extending your trail trip with overnight stays, meals and attractions along the river.
 Themed day trips are also available.